my-language-skills/open-badges-framework/doc/documentation-technical.md

 * Can send a non certified Badge to one Student at a time.
 * Save all the Students information in one single class.
 * Can answer the class Studens' comments.
-* The profile can be deleted but the Classes information cannot ever be deleted.
+* The profile can be deleted but the Classes information cannot ever be deleted (activation of the Job Manager plugin is needed).

 #### Academy Teacher role
 The same as Teacher role plus: